 /dev/sda1 * 2048 62333951 62331904 29.7G c W95 FAT32 (LBA)

-Now we know the block device we need to know the unique ID to mount the drive.
+Now that we know the block device, we need to know the unique ID to mount the drive.
 We can find out the UUID by using this command.

 sudo blkid /dev/sda1

-Changing sda1 with the device id in the previous step.
-Now we know these pieces of information we can proceed to edit the automount entries.
+Change sda1 with the device ID in the previous step.
+Now that we know these pieces of information, we can proceed to edit the automount entries.

 sudo pico /etc/fstab